steve-cqu/networking/linux.md

 ![Simple Linux Network 1](./images/simple-linux-network-1.png)

-## ip: viewing and setting networking configuration
+## ip: Viewing and setting networking configuration

 The ``ip`` command is used for viewing and setting networking configurations, usually applied to interfaces on a host or router.
 The command has multiple objects to operate on, and supports various options.
 To see them, simply run ``ip`` or view the man(ual) page (in Linux with ``man ip`` or searching online).
 Here we show selected ``ip`` commands to get started.
 We show the command via examples.
 You will need to change values, e.g., the actual IP address or interface name must be specified.